University of Wisconsin–Stout Polytechnic: History

 Stout was influenced by the Arts and Crafts Movement, the philosophies of which influenced his own philosophy of education, specifically that making things by hand, through skill and creativity, would provide more thoughtful and creative consumer goods because of the personal satisfaction of the craftsperson.
 The American interpretation of the Arts and Crafts movement was not in opposition to modern industry.
 Rather, it embraced creativity and intellectual development as necessary components of the educational model, leading the school to teach classes in drawing, jewelry making, embroidery, and photography.

 In addition to the Stout Manual Training School, James Huff Stout established kindergarten classes (1894), a Kindergarten Training School (1899), a School of Physical Culture (1901), training schools for manual training teachers and domestic science teachers (1903), and a Homemaker's School (1907).

 In 1908, to simplify and clarify administration, Stout merged his various educational enterprises into the "Stout Institute", which was sold to the state of Wisconsin after Stout's death in 1911.
 The school was governed by its own board of trustees until 1955, when it became part of the Wisconsin State Colleges system as "Stout State College".
 The state colleges were all upgraded to university status in 1965, and accordingly Stout State College became "Stout State University".
 In 1971, after the merger of the former University of Wisconsin and the Wisconsin State Universities, the school became part of the University of Wisconsin System under its present name, the "University of Wisconsin–Stout".
 In March 2007, UW–Stout was designated "Wisconsin's Polytechnic University" by the UW System Board of Regents.
+In 2026, The UW System Board of Regents voted to change the name from the University of Wisconsin-Stout to UW-Stout Polytechnic.